goldbergyoni/nodebestpractices/sections/errorhandling/documentingusingswagger.md

 code here
 ```

-### Blog Quote: "Title"
+### Blog Quote: "You have to tell your callers what errors can happen"
- From the blog pouchdb.com, ranked 11 for the keywords “Node Promises”
+From the blog Joyent, ranked 1 for the keywords “Node.JS logging”

- > …text here
+ > We’ve talked about how to handle errors, but when you’re writing a new function, how do you deliver errors to the code that called your function? …If you don’t know what errors can happen or don’t know what they mean, then your program cannot be correct except by accident.
+So if you’re writing a new function, you have to tell your callers what errors can happen and what they mean…

- ### Image title
+ ### Useful Tool: Swagger Online Documentation Creator
 ![alt text](https://github.com/i0natan/nodebestpractices/blob/master/assets/images/swaggerDoc.png "API error handling")